gcapes/git-course/_episodes/03-history.md

 ### The *HEAD* and *master* pointers

-*HEAD* is essentially a pointer which points to the branch at the commit where you currently are.
+*HEAD* is a reference, or pointer, which points to the branch at the commit where you currently are.
 We said previously that *master* is the default branch.
 But *master* is actually a pointer - that points to the tip of the master branch (the sequence of commits that is created by default by Git).
 You may think of *master* as two
+things:

+1. a pointer
-things: one as a pointer and one as the default branch.
+2. the default branch.

 Before we checked out one of the past commits, the *HEAD* pointer was pointing to *master* i.e. the most recent commit of the master branch.